Your Guide to Yoga at Castle Hill Fitness

 VINYASA YOGA

 Vinyasa classes are usually much more fluid and fast-paced, with a focus on synchronizing your breath with each movement.
-Vinyasa allows for a wide variety of postures which means flows will often vary from class to class, and from instructor to instructor.
+Vinyasa allows for a wide variety of postures, which means flows will often vary from class to class and from instructor to instructor.
 This differs from styles such as Ashtanga Yoga, which repeats the same sequence in the same order every time.
-Rather than holding poses for an extended period of time, attention is geared towards a smooth transition in between postures.
+Rather than holding poses for an extended period of time, attention is geared towards a smooth transition between postures.
 This movement-based style generates heat and therefore offers a more cardiovascular element to your practice.

 HATHA YOGA

 The meaning of Yoga refers specifically to the intense and prolonged effort that characterizes a dedicated yoga practice, and generally refers to all styles of yoga that practice physical postures.
 Hatha Yoga is a particular system of yoga described by Yogi Swatmarama in its manual Hatha Yoga Pradipika, dated from the 15th century.
-The system of Hatha Yoga focuses on the purification of the physical body as leading to the purification of the mind and of the vital energy, or pranaThe publication of the Hatha Yoga Pradipika marked the development of asanas into the full body postures and its many variations now in popular usage and of the particular style that many people associate with the word yoga today.
+The system of Hatha Yoga focuses on the purification of the physical body as leading to the purification of the mind and of the vital energy, or pranaThe publication of the Hatha Yoga Pradipika marked the development of asanas into the full body postures and their many variations, now in popular usage and of the particular style that many people associate with the word yoga today.
 You can expect classes titled as ‘Hatha Yoga’ to be gentle, slow classes that delve into the basics of yoga postures.

-Some of our Iyengar classes use the Yoga Wall to ensure proper alignment.
+The Yoga Wall helps ensure proper alignment.

 IYENGAR YOGA

-for a long time in order to properly focus on the form of each one.
-Props are commonly used in classes, to aid in performing the asanas accurately and effectively.
+In this method, the primary focus is on alignment, precision, and sequencing.
+Poses are usually held for a long time in order to properly focus on the form of each one.
+Props are commonly used in classes to aid in performing the asanas accurately and effectively.
 This precise yoga methodology builds strength, stamina, balance, and mobility.

-ANUSARA YOGA
+YIN YOGA

-FORREST YOGA
+VIN/YIN YOGA

-PRAJNA YOGA
+YOGA WALL

-KUNDALINI YOGA
+YOGA SCULPT

 RESTORATIVE YOGA